lessons learned

 Kitchen garden (V)

-It's been a while since the last update from the garden.
+It’s been a while since the last update from the garden.
 Unfortunately, in between moving and travel, the poor tomatoes and peas had a rough transition.
 Those big green tomatoes I planned on harvesting?
-The squirrels at my new place have a fondness for them.
-While I waited for each tomato to ripen, the squirrels… Continue reading Kitchen garden (V)
+The squirrels at my new place… Continue reading

 A tale of two peanut butters

 This weekend the weather turned.
-It's been hot and muggy all week, the air dense with rain.
+It’s been hot and muggy all week, the air dense with rain.
 And now the heat has burned off and it actually feels like fall.
-Supposedly it won't last, but after Saturday, we'll take it.Even though summer is my favorite season, there are loads of things I like about fall.… Continue reading A tale of two peanut butters
+Supposedly it won’t last, but after Saturday, we’ll take it.… Continue reading

 Canning fruit (II)